conan-io/docs/reference/profiles.rst

 .. seealso::

-    You can see more information about global configurations, data types, operators, etc., in :ref:`global.conf section <global_conf>`.
+    You can see more information about configurations in :ref:`global.conf section <global_conf>`.

 Profile composition